amacdougall/dungeon_fight/notes.md

 increasing power (damage mitigation, damage avoidance, damage reflection) and increasing drawbacks (up-front mana cost, disables some spells, inflicts slow).

+We can make combat last longer, to avoid the imbalance that comes from traditional spellcaster DPS frontloading.

 So everyone has attack power, and there is no defense rating per se.
 Fighter types just have more health, and might get damage mitigation as an intrinsic.